ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

   log is usually run either entirely or partially by the service operator, but could also be operated externally.

+**Transparency Log Configuration:**
+: The fixed, public parameters of a Transparency Log such as the log's cipher suite and public key.
+Configuration is pre-distributed to users through a trustworthy channel and used for proof verification.

 # Protocol Overview